misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **genome_annotation_download_summary_by_post**
 > V2DownloadSummary genome_annotation_download_summary_by_post(v2_genome_annotation_request)

-Preview feature download by POST
+Get a download summary (preview) of a genome annotation data package by genome assembly accession

-The 'GET' version of feature download summary is limited by the size of the GET URL (2KB).
-The POST operation is provided to allow users to supply a larger number of annotation_ids in a single request.
+Get a download summary (preview) of a genome annotation data package, including counts and file sizes, by genome assembly accession, in JSON format.

 ### Example